Creamy Vegan Jamaican Jerk Pasta

 - You can add a tablespoon of jerk seasoning at a time and taste as you go for preference.

-- Pasta can be eaten warm or cold and stores well in fridge for up to one week.
+- Pasta can be eaten warm or cold and stores well in fridge for up to 1 week.

 Hey sunshine